pyr/url-shortener/README.rst

 -------

-When not run in debug mode, the application will output logs for consumption by logstash, using _logstash_formatter
+When not run in debug mode, the application will output logs for consumption by logstash, using logstash_formatter_

 Usage
 -----

-The service can simply be started by invoking: ``url-shortener``, alternately deployments can be done with _gunicorn.
+The service can simply be started by invoking: ``url-shortener``, alternately deployments can be done with gunicorn_.
 To start the service with gunicorn with 8 worker processes for instance, the following can be used:

 ::